 - Surgery options may include arthroscopy, fusion or joint replacement, depending on which joints are affected; physical therapy after surgery is often an important part of treatment

 - A multidisciplinary team approach to care—Because some forms of arthritis affect multiple body systems, effective care requires a multidisciplinary team approach.
-As an academic medical center, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
+As an academic health system, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.

 - We train the next generation of rheumatologists—Cooper has a nationally respected Rheumatology fellowship, a testament to the high level of clinical expertise that resides here